 Covered Bridges in Windham County

+Vermont is home to 100 covered bridges dating back to 1820, and many of these beautiful structures can be found right here in Windham County.
 Visiting Vermont’s covered bridges is sure to take you off the well-traveled highways and into the countryside.
 Because Vermont’s highways tend to follow rivers and streams, covered bridges are frequently on a side road, not far from the major thoroughfare.
 Quite a few of them harbor swimming holes adjacent to the bridge.
-You’ll find three covered bridges within 20 miles of Brattleboro.

 West Dummerston Covered Bridge